 - Sega's 1981 arcade game Astro Blaster had a Warp button that temporarily slows down the enemies and their shots for about 10 seconds while you can continue to fire normal speed shots.
 This feature could only be used once per ship or sector.

-- Max Payne 2: The Fall of Max Payne.
-It becomes especially noticeable with modifications that bring the Bullet Time up to higher levels.
+- Max Payne 2: It becomes especially noticeable with modifications that bring the Bullet Time up to higher levels.

-- The original Max Payne, however, averts the trope: your bullets are just as slow as everyone else's.
+- The original game, however, averts the trope: your bullets are just as slow as everyone else's.

 - Max Payne 3 does much the same as the second game, with your bullets hitting at least near-instantly while being able to slowly side-step out of enemy bullet paths.
 Until the bullet camera occurs for the last kill of the area, anyway.